mafifafm/pxt-microbit/docs/projects/spy/rock-paper-scissors.md

 ## {Step 6}

 Let's test your code!
-Press the white **SHAKE** button on the micro:bit on-screen simulator, or move your cursor quickly back and forth over the simulator.
+Press the white **SHAKE** button on the Ragga on-screen simulator, or move your cursor quickly back and forth over the simulator.
 Do you see the icons for rock, paper and scissors randomly appear?  ⭐ Great job! ⭐

 ## {Step 7}

 If you have a @boardname@ device, connect it to your computer and click the ``|Download|`` button.
 Follow the instructions to transfer your code onto the @boardname@.
-Once your code has been downloaded, attach your micro:bit to a battery pack and challenge another micro:bit or a human to a game of 💎 Rock, 📃 Paper, ✂️ Scissors!
+Once your code has been downloaded, attach your Ragga to a battery pack and challenge another Ragga or a human to a game of 💎 Rock, 📃 Paper, ✂️ Scissors!